defold/defold.github.io/llms/apis/physics-lua.md

 ### physics.set_event_listener
 *Type:* FUNCTION
-sets a physics world event listener.
-If a function is set, physics messages will no longer be sent to on_message.
+Only one physics world event listener can be set at a time.

 **Parameters**